Homebirth is a safe option for women who:

 If you think you might be pregnant, see your GP or contact a private midwife as soon as possible to start your pregnancy care.
-The GP, private midwife or hospital midwife will let you know whether a homebirth would be advisable for you.
+The GP or midwife will let you know whether a homebirth is advisable for you.

 Pregnancy care for a homebirth

-If you’ve been accepted into homebirth by a private midwife or a public homebirth program, you usually see one midwife throughout your pregnancy.
+If you’ve been accepted into homebirth by a private midwife or a publicly funded homebirth program, you usually see one midwife throughout your pregnancy.
 Your pregnancy appointments are likely to be with the midwife in your home, at a hospital or in the community.